RyanWhited/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-Initially ran into challenges with the formulas for the "Outcomes Based on Goals" section with improper set ranges.
+Initially ran into challenges with the formulas for the Outcomes Based on Goals section with improper set ranges.

 ## Results